badrinarayanan17/Agentic-Analysis/README.md

 ## Installation

-To install the required dependencies, use the following commands:
+To install the required dependencies, use the following command:

-  pip install crewai
-  pip install langchain_google_genai
-  pip install py-dotenv
-  pip install crewai_tools
-  pip install langchain_groq
+   pip install crewai langchain_google_genai py-dotenv crewai_tools langchain_groq

+## Python Dependency

+   To execute crewAI, you need to have python version more than 3.9.
+3.10 or greater is recommendable.

 ## Usage